xenocrat/HTTPHeader/README.md

 #### `Alt_Svc($string)`

-Returns the string "clear", or an array of associative arrays containing the parameters for each alternative service.
+Returns the string `"clear"`, or an array of associative arrays containing the parameters for each alternative service.

 Example: